 (A size 34B, for example, will require a size 34 underwire).

-Also, keep in mind that underwire bra sizes are based on a B cup size.
-As a result, any B cup will have an underwire that is the same size as the band.
+Also, remember that underwire bra sizes are based on a B cup size.
+As a result, any B cup will have an underwire the same size as the band.

 (A 34B refers to a 34 underwire, whereas a 40B refers to a 40 underwire.)